 - Fee: calculate the fee that must be paid along with your application.

-- Submitting the application: submit the form, documents and fee to your Local Planning Authority.
+- Submitting the application: submit the form, documents and fee.
 The application can only be processed if all the documents and fees are in order.
 If anything is missing, or more information is required, your LPA will contact you.

 - Validated application: once everything has been received, your application will be validated and given to a case officer.
 You will receive a confirmation letter which will suggest a date by which a decision will be made.

 - Consultation period: a consultation period will follow, during which the LPA will consult those that may be interested in the planning application.
 A time frame is given for people to respond.